 How Often Should You Change Your Toothbrush?

+With it’s numerous benefits, a toothbrush is a hygiene instrument like no other.
+Along with flossing, it forms the basic oral defence and ensures long term health of our teeth, gums and beyond.
+But how often should you change your toothbrush?
 In general, dentists and doctors recommend to change your toothbrush at least every 3 or 4 months.
 This is to make sure that the toothbrush bristles are still doing their job and the toothbrush remains clean.
+There are some extra factors to consider.
+Let’s find out more. |

 Benefits of brushing your teeth regularly